ArTrusty/ClassPlate/README.md

 ## Credits and Acknowledgments
-   Thank you to Professor Mohsen for his lessons that were crucial for the completion of this project.
+   Thank you to Professor Mohsen Saffari for his lessons that were crucial for the completion of this project.